-All tenders will include various requirements in relation to work health and safety (WHS), risk and environmental management.
-Depending on the nature of the scope of works in the tender there may be additional requirements required.
-These requirements could include, but not be limited to, providing:
+All tenders will include various requirements in relation to Work Health and Safety (WHS), risk, environmental and quality management.
+Depending on the nature of the scope of works in the tender, there may be additional requirements required.

+These requirements could include, but not be limited to providing:

 - Copy of WHS policy;

+- Copy of sun safe and PPE policy;

-- · Details of worksite inspection regime;
+- Details of worksite inspection regime;

+- Evidence of consultation methods;

-- Evidence of competency / training for particular high risk tasks;
+- Evidence of Licenses, competency / training for particular high-risk tasks;

-- Evidence of licences for particular tasks;

 - Risk assessment for particular tasks;

+- Emergency management plans;

+- Project safety management plans;

-- Safe Work Method Statements for particular tasks; and
+- · Safe Work Method Statements for particular tasks; and

 - Details of safety equipment, mobile plant or powered equipment, including evidence of registration or maintenance schedules.

 It is critical that you address these requirements in your submission.
-Often there are evaluation criterions developed around these issues, which will require a more formal response.
+Often there are evaluation criteria developed around these issues, which will require a more formal response.

-Upon successful tender and before commencing work, contractor induction will be required for all personnel performing work on Council worksites.
-All contractors engaged by Council to work on Council sites will adhere to Council's Work Health and Safety Management System and related policies and procedures, this includes Council's Alcohol and Other Drugs Policy.
+Upon successful tender and before commencing work, a contractor induction will be required for all personnel performing work on Council worksites.
+All contractors engaged by Council to work on Council sites will adhere to Council's Work Health and Safety Management System and related policies and procedures, including Council's Alcohol and Other Drugs Policy.